AhmedHani/AhmedHani.github.io/_posts/2026-03-10-the-mandatory-cherry.md

 And maybe it does.
 But productive at what?
 For whom?

 Productivity is not a goal.
 It is a tool.
 A means to an end.
 If AI helps you do more of something you deeply care about, that is wonderful.
-But if it just helps you do *more* — more emails, more reports, more content — without asking whether any of it matters, then you are not living better.
+But if it just helps you do *more*, more emails, more reports, more content, without asking whether any of it matters, then you are not living better.
 You are just running faster on the same wheel.

 The "be more productive" message feels empowering on the surface.
 But underneath it is a quiet assumption: that your value is measured by your output.
 And that is a very old, very tired idea dressed up in new technology.